WhyNotHugo/django-afip/README.rst

 Then visit http://example.com/__afip__/populate_models.
 This will retrieve Receipt Types, Document Types, and a few other data types from AFIP's WS.
-Again, only a user with superuser priviledges will trigger this download.
+Again, only a user with superuser priviledges may trigger this download.

 You are now ready to start creating and validating receipts.
+While you may do this via the admin as well, you probably want to do this programatically or via some custom view.

 Licence
 -------